vishvAsa/vedAH_yajuH/taittirIyam/sUtram/baudhAyanaH/shulba-sUtrANi/sen_bAg_commentary.md

 6
 6
 108
 Fig. 48.
 Arrangement of bricks in the kańkacit-2nd layer.
-The number and types of bricks used in the different parts are summarized in Table 10.
-TABLE 10.
-Bricks in different parts of the kankacit fire-altar--2nd layer Parts of the citi
+The Parts of the citi
 Brick types
 Total